bluesky/databroker/doc/source/v2/administrator/index.rst

 Structure
 ---------

-The general structure of a a catalog YAML file is a nested dictionary of data "sources".
+The general structure of a catalog YAML file is a nested dictionary of data "sources".
 Each source name is mapped to information for accessing that data, which includes a type of "driver" and some keyword arguments to pass to it.
 A "driver" is generally associated with a particular storage format.